UnicornTV/Flourish-Tutorial/EntryFormController.md

 subviews.
 We've added the picker (and by extension it's subviews) to our view and we wrote methods for opening and closing our picker.
 Now we need to call the open and close methods to show and hide our picker when our app is running.

+{x: toggle_picker}
-To do this we will write a method that calls closePicker() if the picker is open and openPicker() if the picker is closed.
+To toggle our picker, write a method that calls closePicker() if the picker is open and openPicker() if the picker is closed.
 Then we'll have a button in our interface call that method when a user taps the button.
 Meet our togglePicker method: